Mckings1/mckings/README.md

 ### Hi there 👋,

 My name is Gomina Maryam.
-Iam a software developer with passion for providing solutions to problems.
-Iam also passionate about learning new skills.
+I am a software developer with passion for providing solutions to problems and learning new skills.

 <div align="center">
    <a href="https://github.com/anuraghazra/github-readme-stats">